JackieBinya/jacqueline-binya-website/content/posts/be-the-change.md

 Tech has indeed been democratized, but there is still more to be done.

 I have been a FOSS enthusiast for sometime now.
 My expiriences in FOSS have been great.
-I have participated in communities where the mantainers and contributors collaborate, share and are intentional in ensuring that the expirience is memorable for everyone.
+I have participated in communities where the mantainers and contributors collaborate, share and are intentional in ensuring that the _community_ expirience is posetive for everyone.
 In turn I always try to make meaningful contributions and practise kindness.
 Despite my posetive expiriences, I have always had fears and doubts lurking at the back of my mind about contributing in FOSS and pursing a career in tech in general but in light of recent events those fears have been amplified.
 These are some of the anxieties I have :

 * As a black woman from Africa are my contributions taken seriously and valued?
 * Is the playing field even?
 Do I have equal opportunity to participate and complete ?